Skip to content

 Considering that’s enough to feed the local population many times over, I was curious what makes Warkworth such a draw.
 For Dennis, being off the beaten track is part of the appeal.
 “In a lot of small towns the main highway goes through the centre of town, whereas [to get to] Warkworth you have to turn off the main highway,” he said.
 The end result is a rural community that comes together with creative ways to attract visitors.
 “We have a really true community,” Dennis said, adding that the Maple Syrup Festival was only the start of a busy season: “This year we have twenty-one events coming up.”

 He recommended we visit the Warkworth Town Hall Centre for the Arts, an historic building from 1884 where twenty-six different artisans were selling their wares.
 Afterwards we hit the Ah!
-Arts and Heritage Centre and stopped in on The Bakery before making our way to Sandy Flat.
+Arts and Heritage Centre and stopped in on The Shop before making our way to Sandy Flat.
 Five kilometres from town over gently rolling backroads we found the sugar bush.

 Sandy Flats is a 150-acre property covered, naturally, in handsome sugar maples.
 It was a short lineup to the outdoor kitchen, where volunteers from the Warkworth Community Service Club ladled the syrup on generously with a side of sausage.
 We heard music coming from the pancake house as we brought our plates inside.
 The setting taught me to imagine something charming, but I didn’t expect the most lively sugar shack this side of Quebec.
 An older couple were playing the Tennessee Waltz on fiddle and piano, and an impromptu dance had started up between the tables.
 The walls were wood panelled and decorated with farming bric-à-brac.
 I grabbed us coffees and hot chocolate from a side table and sat down to eat.